 - Fish lacks nutritional value for cats: As mentioned before, cats are not natural fish-eaters, far more inclined to rodents and other small mammals in ancient times.
 When an owner gives their cat fish, it might be because they want to vary the diet, but they will not receive the necessary nutrition that they need, apart from a protein boost.

 - Increased Calories: Beyond a lack of nutritional value, fish oil is also very high in calories.
-Cats, especially more sedentary ones or those who do not get much time outside, can easily gain weight and then develop further problems such as arthritis or a thyroid problem.
+Cats, especially more sedentary ones or those who do not get much time outside, can easily gain weight.
+In return, they may develop further problems such as arthritis or a thyroid problem.

 - Heavy Metal Poisoning: Although typically a risk for cats eating actual fish, it does bear acknowledging.
-Because of their position as apex predators, tuna and swordfish contain a high level of Omega-3, having ingested it from other marine life.
+As apex predators, tuna and swordfish contain a high level of Omega-3.
+This is because they ingested it from other marine life.
 Unfortunately, this means they also carry the greatest accumulation of toxins.
 Mercury remains one of the main culprits here – it does not degrade and can cause serious issues.

-Conclusion: Should I Give My Cat Fish Oil?
+Conclusion: Can I Give My Cat Fish Oil?

 When asking ‘can I give my cat fish oil?’ the answer is yes: but sparingly and only when necessary.
 It is advisable to give a dosage suitable for their weight.
 Cats love the smell of fish; it is often used to tempt cats with little appetite, and they can go crazy for it at the best of times.

-Getting a cat to eat to eat it is typically not an issue therefore, although some cats may have trouble or lack of interest in taking larger capsules.
+Getting a cat to eat to eat it is typically not an issue.
+However, some cats may have trouble or lack of interest in taking larger capsules.
 Far better, and avoiding many of the nutritional and toxin issues associated with fish, is to give them fish oil supplements to be taken with regular meals of nutritionally balanced cat food.
 Their coats, joints, and hairballs will improve remarkably, as long as you are diligent!

 …now what about sardines? 😉